matyus/matyus.github.io/source/2016-01-07-setup-github-pages-with-middleman.html.markdown

 # Setup Github Pages with Middleman

-The main reason why I like Middleman more than Jekyll is that Middleman is significantly more **modular**.
-By default Middleman is not a "blogging" framework, but in the event that you want to make a website specifically for blogging, there's a gem that you can add, aptly named [`middleman-blog`](https://github.com/middleman/middleman-blog).
+The main reason why I'm using Middleman instead of Jekyll is that Middleman is significantly more *modular*.
+By default Middleman is just a static site generator that you can use to build any kind of website.
+However, if you're going to use it for blogging, there's a gem that you can add, aptly named [`middleman-blog`](https://github.com/middleman/middleman-blog), which will set you up with the fundamental parts of a blog: layouts for calendars, tags, and obviously posts.
+(Jekyll sets you up with all of the blog-awareness even if you don't necessarily want it.)

 The Middleman community is pretty active, and you'll find there's a [growing list](https://directory.middlemanapp.com/#/extensions/all/) of extensions.
+For instance, setting up syntax highlighting for code samples (like in this blog post) was extremely easy with the [`middleman-syntax`](https://github.com/middleman/middleman-syntax) gem.

 ## Github User Pages vs. Project Pages